wilkofm/mini-project1/README.md

 - Where do I source my movie data API?
 - How Do I create the ability to filter films on multiple things?
-- How to link the backend to the rest?